 LAMA ALTAHER WRITES – Although the recent military coup in Myanmar saw a democratically elected government overthrown, the events were reminiscent of the Arab Spring protests across Asia and Africa in 2010.
 The Myanmar military junta has a long history of using excessive force to crack down on protests, which…

-Full Article MYANMAR: STOP THE STEAL.
-RESPECT DEMOCRATIC ELECTIONSMYANMAR: THE DEATH, AND RECYCLING, OF DEMOCRACY
+MYANMAR: THE DEATH, AND RECYCLING, OF DEMOCRACY

 LIAM ROGERS WRITES — With the arrest of Aung San Suu Kyi, the former Nobel Peace Prize winner and founder of the National League for Democracy (NLD) in Myanmar-she who had also supported the genocidal actions of the Myanmar armed forces against the Rohingya in 2017-the Myanmar military has usurped…